-Having a good time building your car or boat is what really matters.
+What really matters is having fun when building your car or boat.
 Just like any race, there is going to be someone with the fastest car or boat.
 Remember that the race is done to add excitement and fun.
-If you worked hard on your car or boat and can say that you did your best, then you have lived up to the Cub Scout Motto - "Do Your Best."
+If you worked hard on your car or boat and can say that you did your best, then you have lived up to the Cub Scout motto - Do Your Best.